-Maharashtra IPS officer Rahman who quit over CAB and applied for VRS on August 1
+Maharashtra IPS officer Rahman who quit over CAB, applied for VRS on August 1

 Rajya Sabha on Wednesday approved the Bill, which was passed by Lok Sabha on Monday.

 "This bill is against the religious pluralism of India.
-I request all justice loving people to oppose the bill in a democratic manner.
+I request all justice-loving people to oppose the bill in a democratic manner.
 It runs against the very basic feature of the Constitution," he said in a tweet, while also posting the letter.

 "The bill is against the basic feature of the Constitution.
 I condemn this bill.
-In civil disobedience I have decided not attend office from tomorrow.
+In civil disobedience, I have decided not to attend office from tomorrow.
 I am finally quitting the service," Rahman said in the statement.

 "During the passage of the bill, wrong facts, misleading information and wrong logic were produced by Home Minister Amit Shah.
 History was distorted.
 The idea behind the bill is to stoke fear in Muslims and divide the nation," he said.